open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 **[10]:** If value is `true`.
 When missing, the value is assumed to be `false`.

+**[11]:** If a custom value is used, it MUST be of low cardinality.

-**[11]:** Server domain name of the broker if available without reverse DNS lookup; otherwise, IP address or Unix domain socket name.
+**[12]:** Server domain name of the broker if available without reverse DNS lookup; otherwise, IP address or Unix domain socket name.

-**[12]:** This can refer to both the compressed or uncompressed body size.
+**[13]:** This can refer to both the compressed or uncompressed body size.
 If both sizes are known, the uncompressed body size should be used.

-**[13]:** This can refer to both the compressed or uncompressed size.
+**[14]:** This can refer to both the compressed or uncompressed size.
 If both sizes are known, the uncompressed size should be used.

-**[14]:** Semantic conventions for individual messaging systems SHOULD document whether `network.peer.*` attributes are applicable.
+**[15]:** Semantic conventions for individual messaging systems SHOULD document whether `network.peer.*` attributes are applicable.
 Network peer address and port are important when the application interacts with individual intermediary nodes directly, If a messaging operation involved multiple network calls (for example retries), the address of the last contacted node SHOULD be used.

-**[15]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.
+**[16]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.